 My work at Edge Environment continues to inspire me as we build our team, skills and experience, while catalysing the transition to the emerging ecologically sustainable economy.
-Operationally, my role is to contribute to the Resilience to Climate Change and buildings policy work, and also to grow the circular economy.
-My responsibility as Chairman involves strategising with our board so that Edge Environment can continue to thrive and drive change for good into the next decade.
+My responsibility as non-executive Director involves strategising with our board so that Edge Environment can continue to thrive and drive change for good into the next decade.

 Every new project we are commissioned to work on inspires me with the practical change that is happening for environment and sustainability betterment; my work particularly:

 NSW Environment Protection Agency – The Circulate Program.
 Over the last three years, we have worked with Australian businesses to build and grow the circular economy.
 This involves extracting resources from waste streams and working with innovators to establish new business processing, recycling and repurposing of resources (this is the premise of the circular economy).